-- Balance measures your ability, in the midst of the conflicting tensions of modern life, to keep a hearty balance between business and family, activity and reflection, work and leisure. - Composure measures your ability, in the midst of conflict and high-tension situations, to remain composed and centered, and to maintain a calm, focused perspective. - Integrity measures how well you adhere to the set of values and principles that you espouse; that is, how well you can be trusted to "walk your talk." - Courage measures your willingness to take tough stands, bring up the "un-discussibles" (risky issues the group avoids discussing), and openly deal with difficult relationship problems.
+- Integrity measures how well you adhere to the set of values and principles that you espouse; that is, how well you can be trusted to "walk your talk." - Courageous Authenticity measures your willingness to take tough stands, bring up the "un-discussibles" (risky issues the group avoids discussing), and openly deal with difficult relationship problems.